eclecticiq/cabby/docs/index.rst

 =====
-cabby
+Cabby
 =====

-cabby is Python TAXII client implementation from Intelworks.
+Cabby is Python TAXII client implementation from Intelworks.

-cabby's key features are:
+Cabby's key features are:

 * **Rich feature set**:
-  cabby supports all TAXII services according to TAXII specification (v1.0 and v1.1).
+  it supports all TAXII services according to TAXII specification (v1.0 and v1.1).

 * **Version agnostic**:
-  cabby abstracts specific implementation details and returns version agnostic entities.
+  it abstracts specific implementation details and returns version agnostic entities.

-* **Well designed from ground up**: cabby is designed from ground up to act as a Python library and as a command line tool.
+* **Well designed from ground up**: it is designed from ground up to act as a Python library and as a command line tool.

 .. rubric:: Documentation contents